sascha2schroeder/popEye/materials/CompareAlgorithms/CompareAlgorithms.md

 | split    | 0.854 | 0.228 |  0.940 | 0.458 | 0.125 |
 | warp     | 0.920 | 0.109 |  0.960 | 0.528 | 0.139 |

 *Tab.
-1b: Descriptive Statistics (including the new cluster method*
+1b: Descriptive Statistics (including the new cluster method)*

-Results show the performance of the the algorithm does indeed change dramatically.
+Results show the performance of the the algorithm did indeed change dramatically.
 Its overall performance was similar to the `regress` method with a median accuracy of .958.
 More importantly, on the trial-level (i.e., accuracy \> .99) the performance of the method was relatively good with ca. 24% of the trials analyzed correctly.
-This indicates, that the `cluster` method with the correct parameter settings performed on a similar level as reported by Carr et al. (under review) and is generally competitive.
-However, for a substantial number of trials, the algorithm did not converge within 300 iterations and presumably provided sub-optimal results.
-As a consequence, the accuracy distribution is more skewed with a longer tail.
-While this problem might be solved by increasing the number of iterations, it indicates that the `cluster` method might have special problems with a certain subtype of trials.
+Overall, the `cluster` method with the new parameter settings performed on a similar level as reported by Carr et al. (under review) and is generally competitive.
+However, for a substantial number of trials, the algorithm did not converge within the specified 300 iterations and presumably provided sub-optimal results.
+As a consequence, the accuracy distribution is more skewed than for other algorithms.
+While this problem might be solved by increasing the number of iterations, it also indicates that the `cluster` method might have special problems with a certain sub-type of trials.